upwire/upwire-node/README.md

 Services from the Upwire API https://upwire.docs.apiary.io/  can be executed by calling a method with options.

-For example to create a masterJob:
+For example to sned an SMS:

 	options = {
-        	"templateId": "[templateid]",
-        	"data": "[base64 encoded CSV]"
+        	"callerid": "[callerid]",
+        	"destinations": "[destination]",
+        	"message": "Test message from Upwire"
 	}

 	Upwire.Master.create(options)